 RAVEN

 With the passing of Neptune, our Chincoteague pony, we wanted to honor him in the best way possible.
-The only way to do this, and heal our broken hearts, was by saving another mustang in dire need.
-Marguerite Henry’s Misty of Chincoteague had been a favorite book of mine when I was a girl.
-I turned to other beloved childhood classics about horses for inspiration.
+The only way to do this, and heal our broken hearts, was by saving another mustang.
+Marguerite Henry’s Misty of Chincoteague had been a favorite book of mine when I was a girl, so I turned to other beloved childhood classics about horses for inspiration.
 Walter Farley’s The Black Stallion jumped to mind.
 It was in the air as there had been a lot of requests by followers for videos of our black mustangs.
 When I found a black stallion at the Stroud kill pen with fear and confusion in his beautiful hazel eyes, and scars on his body, I knew he was the one.
+It was a pricey rescue for his bail, quarantine, haul, and hospital stay, but there was no better way to honor the memory of Neptune - and our wonderful donors agreed.

-Raven was born in 2006 in BLM holding.
-We have no idea where his mother was rounded up, so he has no herd history.
+Raven is a jet black mustang born in 2006 in BLM holding.
+He was 18yo when we found him.
+We have no idea where his mother was rounded up, so sadly he has no herd history.
 He was adopted and kept all these years by the same owner.
 Still in tact, he was most likely used as a stud.
 This is usually a miserable existence for a stallion as they are held in confinement when they aren’t breeding mares.
-Isolation is cruel for herd animals that are as social as horses.
+Isolation is cruel for herd animals that are very social.
 When his owner fell seriously ill and sold him, he ended up in the slaughter pipeline.

 #skydograven